Mission

 Annual Events

-ATINER invites Educators and Researchers from the Academic Ecumene, to come to Athens and to engage in academic discussions on research topics in various disciplines in very small groups of academics similar to the symposiums in Ancient Athens such as Plato’s symposium which took place in Athens 416 BCE but was written after 385 BCE.
-The organization of academic gatherings in Athens, remains ATINER’s first and foremost priority.
+ATINER invites educators and researchers from the Academic Ecumene to come to Athens and engage in academic discussions on research topics in various disciplines in very small groups of academics, similar to the symposiums in Ancient Athens, such as Plato’s symposium, which took place in Athens in 416 BCE but was written about after 385 BCE.
+The organization of academic gatherings in Athens remains ATINER’s first and foremost priority.
 For more information on how ATINER organizes such meetings (click here).
-Even the venue setting sometimes looks the same (click here).
-Academic Members and their associates are more than welcome to organize such academic small symposiums in any scientific area of their interest.
-In Plato’s world, ATINER’s ideal would have been to attract academics and researchers who would not have had the agony of producing publications, or the anxiety of wondering how many times they may have been cited etc. Not that all of this is not important; it is just that ATINER’s mission does not serve these pious academic purposes.
-Our ideal member is someone who has reached an age at which s/he can qualify as a philosophical ‘king/queen’, or perhaps strive to become one.
-Of course, young academics are more than welcome to join ATINER and to come to Athens to ‘see and learn’.
+Sometimes, even the venue setting looks the same (click here).
+Academic members and their associates are more than welcome to organize such academic small symposiums in any scientific area of their interest.
+In Plato’s world, ATINER’s ideal would have been to attract academics and researchers who would not have had the agony of producing publications or the anxiety of wondering how many times they may have been cited, etc. Not that all of this is not important; it’s just that ATINER’s mission does not serve these pious academic purposes.
+Our ideal member is someone who has reached an age at which they can qualify as a philosophical ‘king/queen’ or perhaps strive to become one.
+Of course, young academics are more than welcome to join ATINER and come to Athens to ‘see and learn’.
 And as the youth of Sparta used to sing and perform in front of the older members of society, so can ATINER’s young academics and researchers inform the ‘old guard’ academics that when they grow up, they will become as wise as them.
-Unfortunately, we cannot provide any financial assistance or fee waiving (reduction), to support participation at our annual events.
+Unfortunately, we cannot provide any financial assistance or fee waivers (reduction) to support participation in our annual events.
 We invite “Socrates” and not “Protagoras”.
-Normally, it is the presenters’ institutions that provide the funding or other rich people like Agathon and Kallias.
-From our long experience, such funding is an additional indication and rubber-stamping of good research worthy of presentation by Ph.D.
-Students and Junior Researchers.
+Normally, it is the presenters’ institutions that provide the funding or other wealthy individuals like Agathon and Kallias.
+From our long experience, such funding is an additional indication and rubber-stamping of good research worthy of presentation by Ph.D. students and junior researchers.
 Please note that all our conferences take place every year in Athens.
-If you cannot make it in the current year, you can always re-apply to attend in subsequent years.
+If you cannot make it in the current year, you can always reapply to attend in subsequent years.
 This has been a common practice for many of our participants in the past.

 Research Collaborations

-ATINER does encourage research collaborations among its academic members in research and teaching but it is not actively involved in organizing them.
-This is usually agreed between members themselves during ATINER’s annual events in Athens.
+ATINER does encourage research collaborations among its academic members in research and teaching, but it is not actively involved in organizing them.
+This is usually agreed upon between members themselves during ATINER’s annual events in Athens.
 ATINER cannot provide internal research funding.
-Also, ATINER is not related to and does not collaborate with any Greek University as almost all of its members live and work outside Greece.
+Additionally, ATINER is not related to and does not collaborate with any Greek University, as almost all of its members live and work outside Greece.

 Membership

-Membership to ATINER’s community of scholars is open to all Educators and Researchers from all over the world.
-The members of ATINER’s Association can undertake a number of academic activities.
+Membership in ATINER’s community of scholars is open to all educators and researchers from around the world.
+Members of ATINER’s Association can participate in various academic activities.
 For more information on how ATINER organizes such meetings, click here.
-The current list of members is available on https://www.atiner.gr/academic-members.
+The current list of members is available at https://www.atiner.gr/academic-members.

 Divisions, Units and Centers

 Academic Members are organized into Units and Divisions.
 In 2017, ATINER established independent Centers.
-Units, Divisions and Centers organize at least an annual small symposium or other academic events.
-Please note that all the contributions of academic members who serve the Association from various positions (friends, simple members, heads of units, directors of divisions and centers, etc.) are strictly non-paid positions and this includes all the costs (travel, lodging) which must be fully paid by the members themselves.
-In most of the cases, these costs are covered by members’ and friends’ host institutions and this includes the registration fee for the conference.
+Units, and Divisions each organize at least an annual small symposium or other academic events.
+Please note that all contributions from academic members who serve the Association in various positions (friends, regular members, heads of units, directors of divisions and centers, etc.) are strictly unpaid positions.
+This includes all associated costs (travel, lodging), which must be fully covered by the members themselves.
+In most cases, these expenses are sponsored by the members’ and friends’ host institutions, and this often includes the conference registration fee.